-June 18, 2008, I stood outside my apartment at the Village at Vanderbilt where I had observed a lunar eclipse four months earlier.
-I looked at a full moon through binoculars.
+June 18, 2008, I stood outside my apartment at the Village at Vanderbilt.
+I looked at the full moon through binoculars.
 What I noticed was the foot with three toes and how the dark lava contrasted with the brightness of the southern highlands.
-The maria are dark because the iron-rich lava reflects less sunlight.
+The maria are dark because iron-rich lava reflects less sunlight.

-I saw Tycho and the Y formed by craters Copernicus, Aristarchus, Kepler and Grimaldi.
+I saw Tycho and the "Y" formed by the craters Copernicus, Aristarchus, Kepler and Grimaldi.

 The moon orbits from west to east, rising 50 minutes later each night.
 It is visible in the sky less than half the time.